Parking permits for the 2025-2026 school year will be available for purchase starting July 28th.

 Pacific Lutheran University welcomes all visitors to our campus and offers free parking passes to friends, family, guests and prospective students authorizing them to park in the PLU lots.
 Due to the limited parking in and around the PLU campus, parking regulations are strictly enforced.
 Visitors with passes are advised not to park in any reserved space, carpool space or handicap space (unless they have proper documentation) or they risk ticketing and possibly towing.
 All visitors to campus are asked to stop by the Campus Safety front office to obtain a free day pass before continuing with their visit.

 Parking is available on many of the county roadways surrounding the campus.
 As a licensed driver in the State of Washington, it is the driver’s responsibility to know the Pierce County rules and regulations relative to parking on county roadways.
-A list of common violations can be found in the “Tickets” section of the CSAF website.
-When parking in and around the neighborhood surrounding PLU, please familiarize yourself with the county roadway laws.
+When parking in and around the neighborhood surrounding PLU, please familiarize yourself with the county roadway laws and be respectful of members of the Parkland community.

-An unregistered vehicle parked in a PLU lot without displaying a PLU parking decal or pass is subject to a parking citation for Failure to Register.
+An unregistered vehicle parked in a PLU lot without displaying a PLU parking hangtag or pass is subject to a parking citation for Failure to Register.

-If the vehicle is subsequently found to be parking in a PLU lot and still not registered, it will be towed at the owner’s expense.
+If the vehicle is subsequently found to be parking in a PLU lot and still not registered, it will be towed at the owner’s expense (if vehicle is found to be belonging to staff/faculty/student Campus Safety will make a reasonable effort to contact individual by phone, if phone number can be located, before towing).

 Once an unregistered vehicle has been towed, any subsequent violations for failure to register will also result in immediate towing without further notice.